yunmingzhang17/yunmingzhang17.github.io/language.md

 The main difference between writing GraphIt programs and writing functions to be called from python is that GraphIt now compiles as a library instead of an executable program.
 So it doesn't contain a `main` function.
 Instead users can define any number of custom functions which can be separately invoked from python.

-To separate internal helper functions from the function which are exposed as a part of the library, we add the `exported` keyword.
+To separate internal helper functions from the function which are exposed as a part of the library, we add the `export` keyword.
 This keyword can be added to any function declaration before the `func` keyword.
 This tells the compiler that this function is supposed to be a part of the library to be called from python and sufficient wrappers should be generated for the same.

 ```
-exported func do_pagerank(edges: edgeset{Edge}, damp: double) -> ranks: vector{Vertex}(float)
+export func do_pagerank(edges: edgeset{Edge}, damp: double) -> ranks: vector{Vertex}(float)
   ...
 end
 ```

-Notice how unlike the `main` function which doesn't take any arguments, exported functions can take arguments for the graph and the required parameters for the algorithm which can be directly passed from the python code.
+Notice how unlike the `main` function which doesn't take any arguments, export functions can take arguments for the graph and the required parameters for the algorithm which can be directly passed from the python code.

 ## Type mappings